 How are some people lactase persistent you may ask.
 Well, the genetic variants that allow (some) people to consume mammal milk safely arose about few thousand years ago as the domestic process was being undertaken.
 Those variations allowed humans with the gene to broaden their dietary power by incorporating more milk and dairy item to the diet.
 These gene variations did not happen in totality across the human race but in patches.
 Like for example lactase persistency is high in north India but low in the Mongolian regions.

-Are There Any Wildlife Examples of Animal Drinking Milk of Other Species?
+Examples of Animal Drinking Milk of Other Species

 So far, I have explained how and why we started drinking milk from cattle and how we have even convinced our pets to drink it, but what about a real wild-life example wherein an animal drinks the milk of another species.
 Remember, I have already ruled out mammals, but one such example is the Red Billed Oxpecker—a bird that can perch on the udders of an Impala and suck its milk.
 Besides the Oxpecker, birds like Seagulls and Sheathbills have been reported to pilfer milk directly from the teats of elephant seals.
 So, while it’s quite rare, milk stealing does happen between certain other species in the wild.